 It can spread through touching or sharing tack, clothing, sharing hay or grain, and even touching other animals like dogs and cats.

-When a Strangles outbreak this winter forced three equestrian facilities into quarantine in a suburban county outside of Tampa Bay, Fla., horse owners were aflutter with worry about the highly contagious, and often gross display of the infection in horses.
+When a Strangles outbreak in the winter of 2018 forced three equestrian facilities into quarantine in a suburban county outside of Tampa Bay, Fla., horse owners were aflutter with worry about the highly contagious, and often gross display of the infection in horses.

 Four horses began to show signs of the disease after a haul-away trail ride in a neighboring county’s state park system.
 Those symptoms eventually spread to other horses at their home barns.
 By protocol, farms remain under quarantine until the horses who have been exposed to the bacterial infection no longer display the symptoms nor test positive for the disease, according to the Equine Disease Communication Center.